winitzki/scall/tutorial/programming_dhall.md

             } x
     }
 ```
-These combinators perform **typeclass derivation**: a typeclass instance for a more complicated type is derived from given typeclass instances for simpler types.
+These combinators perform **typeclass derivation**: a typeclass evidence for a compound type is derived from given evidence values for simpler types.
-When `Eq` instances are derived using `eqPair` and `eqEither`, it is guaranteed that the laws will all hold (assuming that those laws already hold for the simpler types).
+It is usually guaranteed that the laws will hold for new types (assuming that those laws already hold for the simpler types).

-Let us also show examples of `Eq` evidence values that violate some of the laws.
+For illustration, let us show examples of `Eq` evidence values that violate some of the laws.

 The first example uses a record as the type `t`.
 The comparison operation will only compare the first field of the record and ignore the second one: